George R. R. Martin: Writing pace

-Martin has been criticized by his fanbase for the long periods between books in the A Song of Ice and Fire series, notably the six-year gap between the fourth volume, A Feast for Crows (2005), and the fifth volume, A Dance with Dragons (2011), and the fact that the next volume in the series, The Winds of Winter, is still unpublished over 14 years later.
-In 2010, Martin had responded to fan criticisms by saying he was unwilling to write only his A Song of Ice and Fire series, noting that working on other prose and compiling and editing different book projects have always been part of his working process.
-In 2014, musical duo Paul and Storm released the humorous song "Write like the Wind" that alludes to the perceived long time spans between book releases.
+Martin has been criticized by his fanbase for the long periods between books in the A Song of Ice and Fire series, notably the six-year gap between the fourth volume, A Feast for Crows (2005), and the fifth volume, A Dance with Dragons (2011), and the fact that the next volume in the series, The Winds of Winter, is still unpublished years later.
+In 2010, Martin responded to fan criticisms by saying he was unwilling to write only his A Song of Ice and Fire series, noting that working on other prose and compiling and editing different book projects have always been part of his working process.

+As the years have gone on without a new book release, ASOIAF fans have grown increasingly upset with Martin, with many giving up hope he will ever finish the books, as there has now been more time since the last book as there was between the first and fifth book.
+Martin posted a "bitter" and "resentful" rant complaining about his fanbase's reactions to delays in his writing, and over their fears he will die before finishing the series, but continues to say he will finish them.
+Some fans have attempted to calculate when the next books will come out, with one estimate suggesting The Winds of Winter will be released in late 2027 and the final book in 2042 when Martin would be 94 years old, casting doubt on the completion of the series.